yurimataev/laravel-docker-template/README.md

 You can tweak MySQL, Nginx and PHP settings in the settings files located in the respective directories.

+## Acknowledgements

+The unified PHP-FPM / Nginx Docker container was based on [docker-php-nginx](https://github.com/TrafeX/docker-php-nginx) by [Tim de Pater](https://github.com/TrafeX).
+Thanks to him for his work!

 ## License

 This code is made available under the [MIT license](https://opensource.org/licenses/MIT).